mcagalj/HCI-2018-19/bits-of-gatsby/README.md

     );
    ```

-Enjoj you first Gatsby application!
+Enjoy your first Gatsby application!